-But okay, the dagger.
-Just to recap: Sunday night’s episode reintroduced a seemingly pivotal Valyrian steel dagger not seen since season one, when an anonymous assassin tried to use it to kill Bran while he was in a coma.
-Catelyn Stark brought the weapon to King’s Landing during her trip to the capital, she gave it to Ned, and after Ned’s downfall Littlefinger apparently picked it up, just waiting for the opportunity to give it to Bran.
-That’s that old Baelish charm: “Welcome home!
-Here’s a keepsake of the time someone tried to murder you.”
+Arya’s pivotal Valyrian steel dagger has a long history on Game of Thrones, dating all the way back to season one.
+To recap: The dagger was first used by the anonymous assassin who tried to kill Bran while he was in a coma.
+Catelyn Stark brought the weapon to King’s Landing during her trip to the capital and she gave it to Ned.
+After Ned’s downfall, Littlefinger apparently picked it up and held onto it until season seven, just waiting for the opportunity to give it to Bran.
+(That’s that old Baelish charm: “Welcome home!
+Here’s a keepsake of the time someone tried to murder you.”)

-Littlefinger told Bran that the dagger was the thing that started the War of the Five Kings in the first place, and he isn’t completely wrong: After Littlefinger fingered Tyrion as the dagger’s owner, Catelyn jumped at the chance to take him prisoner, which led to Tywin’s invasion of the Riverlands, and now a few years later the realm is in chaos and a whole bunch of people are dead.
+Littlefinger told Bran that the dagger was the thing that started the War of the Five Kings in the first place, and he wasn’t completely wrong: After Littlefinger fingered Tyrion as the dagger’s owner, Catelyn jumped at the chance to take him prisoner, which led to Tywin’s invasion of the Riverlands, and a few years later the realm was in chaos and a whole bunch of very important characters were dead.
 I’m sure that there’s a maester somewhere who’ll tell you that’s too simplistic an explanation — Cersei was always going to kill Robert, and once that happens Stannis and Renly are going to shoot their shots, so war is pretty much inevitable — but we’re getting off the rails.
 The dagger is important, that’s all you need to know.

-Now, the thing about Tyrion being the owner of the dagger was most certainly a lie; Littlefinger just said that to stir up tensions between the Starks and Lannisters.
+Now, the thing about Tyrion being the owner of the dagger was a lie; Littlefinger just said that to stir up tensions between the Starks and Lannisters.
 (In the books, Littlefinger says Tyrion won the dagger from him after Jaime lost a joust, and multiple characters figure out he’s lying because Tyrion never bets against Jaime.)
-In Sunday’s episode, Littlefinger told Bran he doesn’t know where the dagger came from.
-Even if this is actually the truth, he doesn’t fess up to everything he knows about the weapon, so zero points to House Baelish.
+The dagger’s true owner was something of a mystery for years, until the end of season seven: Moments before Arya executed Littlefinger for his many crimes, Sansa revealed that it belonged to him all along.
+That scoundrel!